abigail-ryan/mindful-habit/README.md

 ___

+### Deployment
+GitHub was used to deploy the Mindful Habit website.
+1. Login to your GitHub account
+2. Navigate to the project repository, [abigail-ryan/mindful-habit](https://github.com/abigail-ryan/mindful-habit)
+3. Click the Settings button near the top of the page.
+4. On the left-hand side, click on the Pages button
+5. In the Source section, choose 'main' from the drop-down, select branch menu
+6. Select 'root' from the drop-down folder menu
+7. Click 'Save' and after a few minutes the project will be live and a link will be visible at the top of the page

+### Forking the GitHub Repository
+By forking the GitHub repository you can make a copy of the original repository to your own GitHub account.
+You can view and make changes to this copy, without affecting the original repository.
+Use the following steps to copy a repository:
+1. Log in to your GitHub account or sign up.
+2. Navigate to the GitHub Repository of this project, [abigail-ryan/mindful-habit](https://github.com/abigail-ryan/mindful-habit)
+3. At the top right of the Repository, just below your profile picture, find the "Fork" button.
+4. You should now have a copy of the original repository in your own GitHub account.
+5. Changes made to the forked repository can be merged with the original repository via a pull request.

+### Clone the GitHub Repository
+You can create a local copy of this repository by cloning a GitHub Repository, on your computer.
+This will allow local edits, rather than directly in the source files of the original repository, Use following steps to make a clone:
+1. Log in to your GitHub account or sign up.
+2. Navigate to the GitHub Repository of this project, [abigail-ryan/mindful-habit](https://github.com/abigail-ryan/mindful-habit)
+3. Above the list of files, click on the dropdown item called "Code".
+4. To clone the repository using HTTPS, copy the link under "HTTPS".
+5. Open Git Bash.
+6. Change the current working directory to the location where you want the cloned directory to be made.
+7. Type git clone, and then paste the URL you copied in Step 4.
+8. Finally, press Enter.
+Your local clone has now been created.

+Changes made on the cloned repository can be pushed to the upstream repository directly if you have a write access for the repository.
+Otherwise, the changes made in the cloned repository are first pushed to the forked repository, and then a pull request is created.

+___

 ### Credits
 #### Content and Code References
 *	All written content on Mindful Habit has been written by me and is purely for educational purposes only.